Montreal-Quakers/website/_pages/accessibility.md

 * Laurentian worship group in the [Annex](/laurentians#accessibility)

 ## Acknowledgements
-Our thanks to the team at [Agence SAT](https://agencesat.com/){: rel="noopener" target="_blank"} whose accessibility audit improved this website tremendously.
+Our thanks to the team at [Agence SAT](https://agencesat.com/){: rel="noopener" target="_blank"}, whose accessibility audit greatly improved this website.